 The leader of the Social Democrats, a party that led many of Austria’s post-World War II governments, positioned himself as the polar opposite to Kickl.
 Andreas Babler ruled out governing with the far right and labeled Kickl “a threat to democracy.”

 While the Freedom Party has recovered, the popularity of Nehammer’s People’s Party declined sharply compared with 2019.
-Support for the Greens, their coalition partner, also was projected to drop to around 8%.
+Support for the Greens, their coalition partner, also dropped to 8%.

 During the election campaign, Nehammer portrayed his party, which has taken a tough line on immigration in recent years, as “the strong center” that would guarantee stability amid multiple crises.